 While you wait, wash, peel and cut the pears into small cubes, which you will cook in a pan with 10 grams of butter, cinnamon, and 50 grams of sugar.
 Stir and cook for 3 minutes, then pour a dash of rum, stir and cook for 2 minutes more.

-Let’s move on to the heart of chocolate: you have to prepare a chocolate ganache, so nothing difficult.
-Just take care to melt the chocolate in a saucepan in a bain-marie, over medium heat, without hurry.
+Let’s move on to the heart of chocolate: you have to prepare a chocolate ganache, so nothing complicated.
+Just take care to melt the chocolate in a saucepan in a bain-marie, over medium heat, without a hurry.

 Separate the yolks and incorporate them into the chocolate ganache, stirring gently.
-Whip the egg whites separately, as always with a pinch of salt, and then incorporate them into the chocolate ganache.
+Whip the egg whites separately, as always, with a pinch of salt, and then mix them into the chocolate ganache.

 Put the parchment paper in a cake tin, prepare the pastry and place it on top, cut along the edge of the pan, push it gently to make it stick to the cake pan, and cover with a sheet of baking paper on which you’ll put dry beans or pastry weights.

-To cook the shortcrust pastry dough, set the oven to 180 degrees and cook for 15 minutes.
+Set the oven to 180 degrees and cook for 15 minutes to cook the shortcrust pastry dough.

-When it is ready, remove it and go on with the filling of the tart.
-Put the first layer of caramelized pears and finished with a chocolate waterfall.
+When it is ready, remove it and go on with the tart’s filling.
+Put the first layer of caramelized pears and finish with a chocolate waterfall.

-Put the tart in the oven and bake at 180 degrees for 20 minutes and the tart is ready.
-Let it cool for 1 hour and then it can be served.
+Put the tart in the oven and bake at 180 degrees for 20 minutes, and the pie is ready.
+Let it cool for 1 hour, and then it can be served.

 Which wine goes well with pear and chocolate tart?

 A strong, tannic, and super sweet like Recioto della Valpolicella or a Sagrantino di Montefalco are ok.
-But for a perfect pairing, chocolate needs a more alcoholic and strong wine like Tokaji, Porto, or Marsala.
-Calvados and peaty whiskey are nice options too.
+But for a perfect pairing, chocolate needs a more alcoholic and strong wine like Tokaji, Port wine, or Marsala.
+Calvados and peaty whiskeys are lovely options too.